lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-11-01-Foundations.md

 formulas as a mere mechanism for communication set them firmly against other schools.

-It seems clear from the reactions of Frege, Russell, Hilbert, Brouwer and many others that the paradoxes represented an emergency.
-I see Russell's "vicious circle principle" and his solution, namely ramified type theory, Brouwer's intuitionism and Hilbert's formalism as the equivalent of burning all your clothes and furniture upon the discovery of bedbugs.
+It seems clear from the reactions of Frege, Russell, Hilbert, Brouwer and many others that the paradoxes constituted an emergency.
+Russell's "vicious circle principle" and his solution, namely ramified type theory, Brouwer's intuitionism and Hilbert's formalism – these were the equivalent of burning all your clothes and furniture upon the discovery of bedbugs.
 That the solution could lie in something as simple as [Zermelo's separation axiom](https://plato.stanford.edu/entries/zermelo-set-theory/) and the conception of the cumulative hierarchy of sets was seemingly not anticipated.